-Activate your summer with engaging Leadership, Education, and Volunteering
+Elevate your spring semester with engaging Leadership, Education, and Volunteering

 1. What is the L.E.V.
 Campus Fellowship?

-In a time when many employment and internships are on hold, this is an opportunity to support personal Jewish leadership growth and resume development.
-Cleveland Hillel, Hillel at Kent State and Jewish Federation of Cleveland have put together a fellowship to enable college students to engage in Jewish life, build personal and professional skills, and by doing so, will be compensated with a financial stipend.
+In a time when many students feel disconnected and want to give back while making a difference in their community, this is an opportunity to support personal Jewish leadership growth and resume development.
+Cleveland Hillel, Hillel at Kent State, and Jewish Federation of Cleveland have put together a fellowship to enable college students to engage in Jewish life, build personal and professional skills, and by doing so, will be compensated with a financial stipend.

 4. What’s expected of me?

-Fellows will be offered: 5-6 different opportunities to connect with leadership & professional development speakers and local community leaders.
-These sessions will enable students to build their resume and networking skills in a summer when many internships and employment are on hold.
+Fellows will be offered 8-10 different opportunities to connect with leadership & professional development speakers and local community leaders.
+These sessions will enable students to build their resume and networking skills when many internships and employment are on hold.

 Learn from high-profile professionals and community leaders.